In a state agency this class is accountable for performing as a specialist in a planning area in support of program and policies.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

 Eight (8) years of experience in planning including developing written long term plans broad in scope and having impact on a number of operations.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of the General Experience must have been in planning at or above the level of Lead Planning Analyst.
+One (1) year of the General Experience must have been in planning at the level of a Lead Planning Analyst.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.